The data and modelling objects created in this notebook can be downloaded directly to save computational time.

 # now plot the actual hindcasts, which did not assume the process was

-# stationary but instead modelled its dynamics over the training time.
+# stationary but instead modelled the latent states over the training time.

 # use the same y-axis limits to see how these plots differ